dh-wogem/dh-wogem.github.io/_posts/2019-01-07-becoming-a-parent.md

 include: false
 ---

-Quinn Dombrowski will host the first DH-WOGEM conversation on **February 1, 2019 from 9-10:30 Pacific (11-12:30 Central, 12-1:30 Eastern)**, on experiences with pregnancy, maternity leave, and going back to work.
+Quinn Dombrowski will host the first DH-WOGEM conversation on **February 1, 2019 from 9-10:30 Pacific (11-12:30 Central, 12-1:30 Eastern)** [via this Zoom link](https://stanford.zoom.us/j/8921507374), on experiences with pregnancy, maternity leave, and going back to work.
 Potential and future parents are welcome!
 [If you have a story to share anonymously, please fill out this form!](https://goo.gl/forms/wLo65Bx9xsCdZIQo2)

 <!-- Read more -->